+- 1. Scope of Protection

+- a.
+Coverage Issues

-(2) Reclassification of Federal Express through the Federal Aviation Administration Reauthorization Act of 2009
+- (1) Reclassification of Federal Express through the Federal Aviation Administration Reauthorization Act of 2009

-Beyond FedEx Home Delivery, Federal Express-encompassing overnight deliveries and the associated network of airplanes and trucks-faces coverage issues from Congress as well.
+Beyond coverage issues from the definition of independents contracts decided in FedEx Home Delivery, see Section II.B.3.a, supra, Federal Express-encompassing overnight deliveries and the associated network of airplanes and trucks-faces coverage issues from Congress as well.
 See FAA Reauthorization Act of 2009, H.R.
-915; S. 1451, 111th Cong.
-(1st Sess.
+915, 111th Cong. § 1451 (1st Sess.
 2009).
+On May

-On May 21, the House passed H.R.
+21, the House passed H.R.
 915, reauthorizing the Federal Aviation Administration for five years, and including several Labor-backed provisions affecting airline and FAA employees.
 Perhaps most significantly, the bill removes language defining "express carrier" from the Railway Labor Act ("RLA"), which governs labor relations in the railway and aviation industries, and generally makes organizing more difficult than under the NLRA.
 As a result of the language change, Federal Express, currently covered by the RLA, would now be governed by the NLRA-a move supported by the International Brotherhood of Teamsters (which represents most workers at FedEx's primary competitor, UPS) and other unions.
 However, in late September the Senate Commerce, Science, and Transportation Committee approved a version of the bill that did not include the clause affecting Federal Express.
 Accordingly, if the bill as reported out of committee is passed by the Senate, the difference will need to be resolved in Joint Committee.

-(3) Religious Educational Institutions
+(2) Religious Educational Institutions

 In an area of law that has continued to develop over the last few years, the D.C.
 Circuit again clarified its test for religious educational institutions and their coverage under the Act.
-See Carroll Coll.
-Inc. v.
+See Carroll Coll., Inc. v.
 NLRB, 558 F.3d 568 (D.C.
 Cir.
 2009).
 Carroll College, a private college affiliated with the Synod of Lakes and Prairies of the United Presbyterian Church of the U.S.A., appealed a Board order finding violations of sections 8(a)(5) and (1) for Carroll's refusal to bargain with the UAW, the certified representative for Carroll's faculty.
 See id. at 570-71.
 Before the Regional Director and the Board, Carroll argued that the Board lacked jurisdiction because requiring bargaining "would substantially burden [Carroll's] free exercise rights in violation of the Religious Freedom Restoration Act (RFRA), 42 U.S.C. § 2000bb-1 (2000)."
 Id. at 570.
 Both the Regional Director and the Board rejected this argument.

 On appeal before the D.C.
 Circuit, Carroll abandoned its RFRA argument and asserted, for the first time, that the NLRB lacked jurisdiction under NLRB v.
 Catholic Bishop of Chicago, 440 U.S. 490 (1979).
 The court summarized the history of Catholic Bishop, which prohibited the Board from inquiring "into the good faith of the position asserted by the clergy-administrators and its relationship to the school's religious mission."
 440 U.S. at 502.
 The court also discussed the Board's subsequent development, and the D.C.
 Circuit's subsequent rejection, of the "substantial religious character" test for jurisdiction as "just 'the sort of intrusive inquiry that Catholic Bishop sought to avoid."
-558 F.3d at 57-72 (quoting Univ. of Great Falls v.
+558 F.3d at 572-73 (quoting Univ. of Great Falls v.
 NLRB, 278 F.3d 1335, 1341-42 (D.C.
 Cir.
 2002)).
 Carroll College restated the Circuit's Great Falls "bright-line rule" that: